redpanda-data/connect/website/docs/guides/bloblang/functions.md

 #### Examples

-Generates a time in the format 00:00:00
+Use `time_string` to generate a time in the format `00:00:00`:

 ```coffee
 root.time = fake("time_string")
 ```

-Generates a string in email address format.
+Use `email` to generate a string in email address format:

 ```coffee
 root.email = fake("email")
 ```

-Generates a JWT token
+Use `jwt` to generate a JWT token:

 ```coffee
 root.jwt = fake("jwt")
 ```

-Generates a hypenated UUID
+Use `uuid_hyphenated` to generate a hypenated UUID:

 ```coffee
 root.uuid = fake("uuid_hyphenated")